keboola/developers-docs/extend/docker/tutorial/howto.md

     Removing intermediate container 2bb58014055f
     Successfully built b818507de866

-The `b818507de866` is volatile image hash, which is used to refer to the image and can be abreviated to first three characters (`b81` in this case).
+The `b818507de866` is a volatile image hash which is used to refer to the image and can be abbreviated to first three characters (`b81` in this case).
 Additionally, you can name the image by passsing the `--tag` option, e.g.

     docker build --tag=my-image .

-When an image is built, you can then run it image using `docker run -i b81` or
+After an image has been built, run it using `docker run -i b81` or

     docker run -i my-image .

-The switch _-i_ is important for receiving interactive output.
+The switch _-i_ is important for receiving an interactive output.
 You should see an output like this:

     docker run -i my-image
     PING example.com (93.184.216.34) 56(84) bytes of data.